In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

 Proxy Host Requirements

-- Internet access - run
+- Internet access - Run

-timeout 3s curl -fIsS <wavefront_api_url>
+timeout 3s curl -fIsS <api_url>

 - Memory - The proxy does not use a lot of CPU, memory, or storage.
 However, we recommend running the proxy on a host with at least 4GB of free memory.